RSSchermer/entitytled/README.md

 Movie.delete(MovieID(10))
 ```

-(More detailed documentation incoming.
+(More detailed documentation is coming.
 For now, you might want to take a look
 at the [tests](/test/src/test/scala/entitytled) for more examples.)

 ## License